AlexTugarev/nushell/README.md

 ### Shells

-Nu will work inside of a single directory and allow you to navigate around your filesystem by default.
+Nu will work inside of a single directory and allow you tom by default.
 Nu also offers a way of adding additional working directories that you can jump between, allowing you to work in multiple directories at the same time.

 To do so, use the `enter` command, which will allow you create a new "shell" and enter it at the specified path.